+- 1.8 This application is for the residential redevelopment of the school, a proposal that is intrinsically linked to five other outline applications within the town which seek to relocate two existing secondary schools (The Herts & Essex High School and the Bishop's Stortford High School) to a new site on land at Whittington Way, Bishop's Stortford.

+- 1.9 The proposal the subject of this particular application is for outline planning permission with all matters reserved except for access.
+It seeks consent for the retention and conversion of the 1910 section of the main school building fronting Warwick Road; the demolition of other existing buildings on the site and the creation of up to 125 residential dwellings (including those in the converted school building), open space and infrastructure.

-- 1.6 This application is for the residential redevelopment of the playing fields, a proposal that is intrinsically linked to five other outline applications within the town which seek to relocate two existing secondary schools (The Herts & Essex High School and the Bishop's Stortford High School) to a new site on land at Whittington Way, Bishop's Stortford. - 1.7 The proposal the subject of this particular application is for outline planning permission with all matters reserved except for access.
-Although design and layout are not to be considered in this outline application, the indicative proposals seek to demonstrate that up to 180 dwellings can be achieved on the site which equates to a density of 42 dwellings per hectare.
-It is intended that there would be a mixture of house types ranging from apartments through starter homes to larger family housing.
-The proposals do also specify that no development will be higher than three storeys. - 1.8 The submitted illustrative layout indicates that the line of trees close to the eastern boundary of the site would remain, as would all but one of the protected trees on the southern boundary of the site. - 1.9 The main vehicular access to the site would be from Beldams Lane with a potential emergency vehicle access from Highfield Avenue and pedestrian/cycle only access from Greenway and Highfield Avenue.
-The indicative site layout includes several areas where bollards, or a similar arrangement, could be employed in order to prevent vehicles using the site as a through-route.
+- 1.10 Although design and layout are not to be considered in this outline application, the indicative proposals seek to demonstrate that up to 125 dwellings can be achieved on site which equates to a density of 44 dwellings per hectare.
+It is intended that there would be a mixture of house types ranging from apartments (including the conversion of the retained building) through starter homes to larger family housing.
+The proposals do also specify that no development will be higher than three storeys.

-- 1.10 Due to the need to create an appropriate vehicular access into the site, the applicants state that the proposals would involve the loss of one of the trees on the southern boundary covered by the group TPO.
+- 1.11 The submitted illustrative layout indicates that the protected trees on the site would remain and that areas of formal open space would be provided, principally within the centre of the site.

+- 1.12 The main vehicular access to the site would remain from Warwick Road with limited secondary access from Dunmow Road (such that there could be no through route across the site) and pedestrian/cycle only access is proposed from Grange Road.

-- 1.11 The application was submitted with the following supporting documents:-
+- 1.13 The application was submitted with the following supporting documents:-

 - Supporting Planning Statement

 - Statement of Public Consultation

 - Design and Access Statement

 - Environmental Statement

 - Sustainability Statement

 - Transport Assessment

 - Open space Assessment

-- 1.12 The Environmental Statement reports the findings of an Environmental Impact Assessment (EIA) carried out by the applicants into the environmental effects of the proposed development.
+- 1.14 The Environmental Statement reports the findings of an Environmental Impact Assessment (EIA) carried out by the applicants into the environmental effects of the proposed development.
 The EIA process is aimed at ensuring that the likely significant environmental effects of a development (beneficial and adverse) are properly taken into consideration in the determination of a planning application.

-- 1.13 In this case, the Environmental Statement reports on the following topic areas:
+- 1.15 In this case, the Environmental Statement reports on the following topic areas:

 - Ecology and Nature Conservation

 - Visual and Landscape impacts

-- Archaeology
+- Archaeology/Historic Environment

 - Transport

 - Noise and Vibration

 - Air Quality

 - Drainage and Flood Risk

 - Open Space Sport and recreation (in a separate document)

 - Socio-Economics

 - Sustainability (in a separate document); and

 - Cumulative impacts (of all the applications put forward)

-- 1.14 In respect of those topic areas, the Environmental Statement concludes as follows:
+- 1.16 In respect of those topic areas, the Environmental Statement concludes as follows: